weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

 ## Data import - best practices

-Although importing itself is pretty straightforward, creating an optimized import strategy needs a bit of planning.
+Although importing itself can be done in a few steps, creating an optimized import strategy needs a bit of planning.
 Here are a few things to keep in mind.

 0. When importing, you want to make sure that you max out all the CPUs available.
 It's more often than not the case that the import script is the bottleneck.
     0. Use `htop` when importing to see if all CPUs are maxed out.